kneath/notebook/github/brach_list_page.md

 In that one graphic, you get an idea of when the last time each branch was updated with master, how far along that branch is, and if people have been working on it recently.

+These graphs also have some implicit rules that can help when merging:

+* **No left side bar** - This branch is safe to merge with your base branch and there will not be any conflicts.
+* **No right side bar** - This branch has already been merged into your base branch, so it's probably ready to be deleted.
+* **Large left and right side bars** - This branch is probably going to be difficult to merge.
+There's a lot of unique commits in the branch and in your base branch so the likelihood of merge conflicts is much higher.

 ### Having fun with Rails releases

 This view can also be fun to glean some information out of Rails releases.
 Rails keeps a branch for each point release.
-If we take a look at the branches 2.2 as the base, we [get a pretty interesting page](http://github.com/rails/rails/branches/2-2-stable)
+If we take a look at the branches with 2.2 as the base, we [get a pretty interesting page](http://github.com/rails/rails/branches/2-2-stable)

 [![Rails Releases](http://share.kyleneath.com/captures/All_Branches_for_rails_s_rails_-_GitHub-20100226-184625.jpg)](http://github.com/rails/rails/branches/2-2-stable)